RITS98/IRCTC-Realtime-ticket-booking-data-sync-to-Google-BigQuery/README.md

 # IRCTC Realtime ticket booking data sync to Google BigQuery

 ## Ovierview

+What is IRCTC ?
+IRCTC stands for Indian Railway Catering and Tourism Corporation.
+It's a subsidiary of Indian Railways, operating as the official online portal for booking train tickets, providing catering services, and offering tourism packages.

 This project provides a solution for syncing ticket booking data in real-time to Google BigQuery.
 It utilizes a combination of Python, Google Cloud Pub/Sub, GCP Dataflow (Apache Beam), and BigQuery to achieve this.

 ## Features